github/docs/content/code-security/security-overview/filtering-alerts-in-security-overview.md

 ## Filter by number of alerts

-{% ifversion security-overview-org-risk-coverage %}These qualifiers are available in the enterprise-level Overview and in the organization-level Security Risk view.{% else %}These qualifiers are available in the main summary views.{% endif %}
+{% ifversion security-overview-org-risk-coverage %}These qualifiers are available in the enterprise-level "Overview" and in the organization-level "Security risk" view.{% else %}These qualifiers are available in the main summary views.{% endif %}

 | Qualifier | Description |
 | -------- | -------- |